 1. No majority

 The City of Austin has now crossed the threshold of becoming a Majority-Minority city.
-Put another way, no ethnic or demographic group exists as a majority of the city’s population.
-The city’s Anglo share of total population has dropped below 50% (which probably occurred sometime during 2005) and will stay there for the foreseeable future.
-Please see Ethnicity Shares History graph.
+Put another way, no ethnic or demographic group exists as a majority of the City’s population.
+The City’s Anglo (non-Hispanic White) share of total population has dropped below 50% (which probably occurred sometime during 2005) and will stay there for the foreseeable future.
+Please see graph.

 2. Decreasing families-with-children share in the urban core

 The share of all households within the city’s urban core made-up of families-with-children is slowly declining.
 In 1970, the urban core’s families-with-children share was just above 32%, Census 2000 puts the figure at not quite 14%.
-Moreover, with only a few neighborhood exceptions, the urban core is also becoming almost devoid of married-with-children households, please see Concentrations of Married with Children map.
+Moreover, with only a few neighborhood exceptions, the urban core is also becoming almost devoid of married-with-children households, please see this Concentrations of Married with Children households map from Census 2000 and then this map that uses Census 2010 data.

 Here’s the rub: the absolute number of children in the city is going up, while their share of total population is declining.
 This paradox is further exacerbated by the fact that in absolute terms the demand for services will increase as the share of families that remain within the city will become, in relative terms at least, increasingly poor because of who’s left and who’s moving in.
 School systems and health care providers will have a hard time managing the increasing absolute need in light of this loss in share.